1. Never be outworked. Always put in 110% of your effort and you won’t be outworked.

-3. Remember that being the biggest or strongest player on the field doesn't make you a better lacrosse player.
+3. Remember that being the biggest or strongest gymnast doesn’t make you a better gymnast.
 The smarter, aggressive, prepared athlete will be better – every time!
-Try to be that lacrosse player instead!
+Try to be that gymnast instead!

 4. Have a purpose every practice.
 This will help you not go on “auto-pilot” during practices.
 Use your practices as a way to prepare you for competitions.

 5. Stop comparing yourself to other people.
 Instead, compare yourself to yourself!
 Am I better than I was yesterday?
 Am I more aggressive than I was last season?
 This way you can track your progress in a healthy way.